 - Have ready a muffin mold lined with 8 paper cups.

-- In a bowl put mashed bananas and beat while adding coconut oil and sugar.
+- In a large bowl, put mashed bananas and beat while adding coconut oil and sugar.
 There will be some chunks of banana still.
+You can use an electric mixer or a whisk.

 - Add egg and vanilla and beat to mix.

-- Mix just until combined but be careful to not over mix (as this will make your muffins tougher).
+- Stir just until combined but be careful not to overmix (as this will make your muffins tougher).

-- Let cool on wire rack some minutes and eat warm or on the same day.
+- Let cool on a wire rack for some minutes, and eat warm or on the same day.

 Notes

-- Bananas: use very ripen, dark-spotted bananas, they are sweeter and the flavor will be superior.
-If they did not ripen enough you can always roast them, which is the best hack ever in the history of banana bread making!
+- Bananas: use very ripened, dark-spotted bananas, they are sweeter, and the flavor will be superior.
+You can always roast them if they do not ripen enough, which is a great hack.

-- Freezing: they can be frozen, well wrapped.
-Defrost them at room t°, unwrapped.
+- Freezing: they can be frozen for a month, always well wrapped.
+I use plastic wrap and then aluminum foil or a sealable plastic bag.
+Defrost them at room temperature.
 And I suggest you warm them slightly in the oven before eating.

 - Prep Time: 10 minutes